ykubo82/bioCHL/README.md

 ```
 *for this code, please install pytoch.

-*Beofre running the program, please create the directories for each model. <br/>
+*Beofre running the program, please create the directory for the model. <br/>
  For CHL_clamped.py, "with_delay13_inp12_clamped_f120_c120_ada" <br/>
  *You can change the directory names in the python files, if you want. <br/>